chrissileinus/templatePHP/README.md

 # templatePHP

 A template engine to generate strings from a template.
-Also it is prossible to colorize parts with ANSI codes with the help of the [ansiPHP](https://gitlab.com/chrissileinus/ansiPHP) class.
+It is also prossible to colorize parts with ANSI codes with the help of the [ansiPHP](https://gitlab.com/chrissileinus/ansiPHP) class.

 ## Why